 May is Mental Health Awareness Month, so we’re turning our attention to one of the most common mental health issues affecting survivors of domestic abuse: Post Traumatic Stress Disorder, or PTSD.

 What is PTSD?

 PTSD is a psychiatric disorder that can develop in people who have experienced (either directly or indirectly) a scary, shocking, or dangerous event.
-We often think about PTSD in relation to combat veterans, but it’s also common among survivors of domestic violence and other types of abuse.
+We often think about PTSD concerning combat veterans, but it’s also common among survivors of domestic violence and other forms of abuse.

 Everyone experiences trauma in their own way.
-If two people experience the same traumatic event, it’s possible for one of them to develop PTSD and not the other.
-Any traumatic event can cause PTSD, whether it was an isolated incident like a sexual assault, or long-term trauma like an abusive relationship.
+If two people experience the same traumatic event, one may develop PTSD and not the other.
+Any traumatic event can cause PTSD, whether it was an isolated incident like a sexual assault or long-term trauma like an abusive relationship.
 If you’re concerned you or someone you know may have developed PTSD, read on to learn more.

 Signs of PTSD

 PTSD can only be diagnosed by a qualified mental health professional, but you can see the full list of diagnostic criteria here.
 There are many possible symptoms, and they can vary widely from person to person.

 Some of the most common signs of PTSD are nightmares, flashbacks, irritability, and a heightened emotional response to things that remind you of your trauma.
 Many people who have PTSD report that when something reminds them of their trauma, they experience symptoms like dissociation or “zoning out,” angry outbursts, panic attacks, or intense fear.